 such that for every object $X$ of $\Cc$, the morphisms $\Phi_i(X)$ are quasi-isomorphisms. \end{defi}

 \begin{defi} Let $\Cc$ be a symmetric monoidal category and $F:\inn(\Cc)\to\ich(\Aa)$ a lax symmetric monoidal functor (in the $\infty$-categorical sense).
-We say that $F$ is a \textit{formal lax symmetric monoidal $\infty$-functor} if $F$ and $H_*\circ F$ are weakly equivalent as lax monoidal functors from $\inn(\Cc)$ to $\ich(\Aa)$. \end{defi}
+We say that $F$ is a \textit{formal lax symmetric monoidal $\infty$-functor} if $F$ and $H\circ F$ are equivalent in the $\infty$-category of lax symmetric monoidal functors from $\inn(\Cc)$ to $\ich(\Aa)$. \end{defi}

 Clearly a formal lax symmetric monoidal functor $\Cc\to \ch(\Aa)$ induces a formal lax symmetric monoidal $\infty$-functor $\inn(\Cc)\to \ich(\Aa)$.
 The following theorem and its corollary give a partial converse.